pabloariasal/pabloariasal.github.io/_posts/2018-02-19-its-time-to-do-cmake-right.md

 message(STATUS "RapidJSON found.
 Headers: ${RAPIDJSON_INCLUDE_DIRS}")
 ~~~

 Yes, welcome to hell.
-This were the real pain begins: 3rdparty dependencies.
+This is where the real pain begins: 3rdparty dependencies.
 In the case of rapidjson, a single variable is set to point to its include directories.
 This is exactly what we don't want, we don't want variables, we want targets!